The latest additions to your Containers Blue Box:

 - Paper cups - separate the plastic lid before placing both into the Blue Box

 - Ice cream tubs - rinse please!

-- Rigid plastic packaging - remove the paper inserts and place them in the ‘paper’ Blue Box, and place the clear plastic in 'containers' Blue Box.
+- Rigid plastic packaging - remove the paper inserts to place them in the ‘paper’ Blue Box, and place the clear plastic in 'containers' Blue Box.

 Reminder: milk cartons, juice boxes and cardboard cans go in the Containers Blue Box too!

 The Waste Management By-Law (WM-12) (PDF) governs the collection of municipal garbage, recyclables and yard materials.

 - Set your recyclables at the curbside by 7 a.m., but no earlier than 6 p.m. the night before